 If you’re not a morning person, calathea plants will gently remind you that actually – YES – the sun rising every day is a good thing.
 Also known as prayer plants, calathea are treasured for their dramatic patterns and colorful, abundant leaves that open and close with the daily comings and goings of sunlight.
-One of the best ways to keep your prayer plant cheering on the sun is to nourish it with calathea fertilizer during the growing season or once a month.
+Prayer plants occasionally suffer from curling leaves and other maladies, and one of the best ways to keep your prayer plant cheering on the sun is to nourish it with calathea fertilizer during the growing season or once a month.
 Although not the neediest plant of them all, calathea do need a bit more attention than the average houseplant.

 what to look for in a calathea plant fertilizer

 Sun-worship is a demanding occupation for a plant when you think about it.
 Most plants wait for the sun to come to them – but not calathea!
 For this reason, you’ll find that prayer-plants need a bit more fertilizer than your other tropical houseplants. calathea are native to Central and South American jungles, where they grow on the forest floor, feeding on the vitamin-, mineral-, and nutrient-rich topsoil that’s buzzing with bioactivity.
 Prayer plants have shallow roots that absorb nutrients as they need them, slowly and consistently.

 When replicating these growing conditions at home, you’ll find that calathea appreciates regular fertilizing during its growing season.
 As an understory plant, calatheas tend to prefer medium to bright indirect light, but when the length of the day shortens in fall and winter (for anyone living away from the equator), the plant will enter dormancy – like most others.